Chart Color Schemes

 Mount Austin faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.5%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 8.5%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
-Vocational credentials are also common, with 41.1% of residents aged 15+ holding such qualifications – advanced diplomas at 8.3% and certificates at 32.8%.
+Bachelor degrees are most common at 8.5%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 41.1% of residents aged 15+ holding them, including advanced diplomas (8.3%) and certificates (32.8%).
+Educational participation is high, with 32.7% currently enrolled in formal education, comprising 11.1% in primary, 7.9% in secondary, and 3.5% in tertiary education.

 Frequently Asked Questions - Education